4 Tips for Cross-Country Skiing at Stake Lake

 General Info:

-Open from late November through late March (snow dependant).
+Open from late November through late March (snow dependent).
 Rentals available.

 Hours: